markus-leben/DCD-Chrome-Advanced-Search/README.md

 # HowTo:
 1. In google chrome settings under site search, add a new search with the url https://retailerservices.diamondcomics.com/Reorder/Reorder?&start=tabContentItemSearch?tmpayload=%s
 2. Install Tampermonkey
-3. Create a new script and copy the paste of DCDSearch.js or import it from tampermonkey.
+3. Create a new script and copy the paste of DCDSearch.js or import it from greasyfork.

 # Search Syntax
 TODO